dayo0009/DevOps_Microservices/README.md

 Project Task
-The project goal is to operationalize a pre-built SKLearn Machine Learning Microservice Application using Kubernetes (K8s), which is an open-source system for automating deployment, scaling, and management of containerized applications by doing the following:
+The project goal is to operationalize a pre-built SKLearn Machine Learning Microservice Application using Kubernetes (K8s), which is an open-source system for automating deployment, scaling, and management of containerized applications by doing the following

 Kubernetes is open source which gives you the freedom to take advantage of on-premises, hybrid, or public cloud infrastructure, letting you effortlessly and seamlessly move workloads to where it matters to you.

 Test project code using hadolint